Tribler/Dollynator/README.rst

 -``current_state`` – current VPS option

+**Initial values**

 Initial values for QTable are calculated according to the formula bellow:

-``1/(price^3) * bandwidth``
+:math:``1/(price^3) * bandwidth``

+**How does it works in Dollybot?**

+In Dollybot we use form of Q-Learning, as we are fully aware of the enviroment and our reinforcements for each state, we try to learn them on the go.

 Environment is getting updated by each try of replication:

 -when node manages to buy new option and replicate environment is updated positively (all transitions leading to ``current_state``)

 -when nodes fails to buy option environment is getting updated negatively (transition between ``current_state`` and chosen failed state)

-While we update the environment QTable entries are getting updated consequently.
+After updating the environment values qtables are recalculated one more time to find action maximizing our possible gains for each state.

-What is passed to the child?
+**What is passed to the child?**

 -his state (provider name + option name)